Tight Mixed-Integer Optimization Formulations for Prescriptive Trees: Strengthening formulations with binary split variables

-Since each formulation has the advantage of removing different fractional solutions, including both sets of constraints can tighten the formulation further.
-We empirically explore how much these additional constraints tighten the LP relaxation for various datasets in Section \ref{sec:tighter_linear_relaxations}.
+\end{example} Since each formulation has the advantage of removing different fractional solutions, including both sets of constraints can tighten the formulation further.
+We empirically explore how much these additional constraints tighten the LO relaxation for various datasets in Section \ref{sec:tighter_linear_relaxations}.